avajs/ava/docs/recipes/jspm-systemjs.md

 ### Babel

-Configure your .babelrc to work with AVA if you have not already.
+Set up your Babel options to work with AVA if you have not already.
 NOTE: You can keep additional configuration in your JSPM config files to override these settings during bundling and building.

 ```
 $ npm install --save-dev @babel/preset-env